simonedambrogio/HybridModellingProject-Preprocess/prepare/README.md

 - **SLURM**: For SLURM-based clusters
 - **SGE**: For Sun Grid Engine-based clusters

-When the `--submit` flag is set to True, the module will create and submit appropriate job scripts to the specified cluster system.
+When the `--submit_to` parameter is specified, the module will automatically create and submit appropriate job scripts to the specified cluster system.

 ## Session-Specific Processing